 The cognitive issues that come with problems like Dementia or Alzheimer’s can also make it more difficult for elderly individuals to control their emotions.
 This can lead to conflicts and squabbles with other residents, which may be verbal, physical, or even sexual in nature.

-Although the vast majority of incidents analyzed in a recent study of more than 2,000 residents in nursing homes across New York State were verbal, 26% of those involved physical attacks, as well.
+Although the vast majority of incidents analyzed in a recent study of more than 2,000 residents in nursing homes across New York State were verbal, 26 percent of those involved physical attacks, as well.

 Sadly, you might not even realize that abuse is happening until it’s been going on for some time.
 If your loved one has trouble vocalizing these concerns or is scared to speak up around staff members, you may not know about the abuse until weeks or months later.